-For details of Masterflex Flexible Hose for the Food Industry (FDA Approved), please, continue to the end of the article for our best selling hose or visit http://masterflex-hose.co.uk/products-category/industry/food
+For details of Masterflex Flexible Hose for the Food Industry (FDA Approved), please, continue to the end of the article for our best-selling hose or visit https://masterflex-hose.co.uk/products-category/industry/food

 Fasting in English means to abstain from food or certain kinds of food or certain types of food voluntarily, as an observance of a holy day or as a token of grief, sorrow or repentance.